Onako-Zwide/st10493287_Onako-Zwide_POE_Chatbot/README.md

 I then worked on the user input and validation.
 I made my bot to be able to handle empty inputs and uknown inputs.
 I then worked on the bot's responses to user inputs.
 I then implemented questions regarding cybersecurity.
+I then enhanced the console's User Interface by using colours, adding borders and the typing effect to make it look good.